-- This applies a (temporary) Catmull-Clark subdivision to the modified object, before computing the wrap when using Projection mode.
+This applies a (temporary) Catmull-Clark subdivision to the modified object’s geometry, before computing the wrap.

 This allows you to select the allowed direction(s) of the shrink along the selected axis.
-With more than one Shrinkwrap Modifier, negative and positive axes can be combined.
+If both options are enabled, both ways are evaluated and the closest hit is selected.